Glossary

 • TFA encourages your child to take steps to tell someone when a situation makes them feel confused, scared, uncomfortable, or icky.

 Asking your child what they think about possible situations helps them envision what they might do if a situation like that ever happened to them.
-By asking them what they think and feel about something before and after the situation, it lets them know that they can talk with you about anything and that you’re there to help them figure out what to do.
+By asking your child what they think and feel, you are letting them know that they can talk with you about anything and that you’re there to help them figure out what to do.
 By regularly engaging your child in such conversations, your child is more likely to come to you with real-life situations that occur, ask more questions, and gain your input.

-• In various situations that come up, ask your child what they are thinking and feeling-whether at the grocery store, home, or during extracurricular activities.
-Ask them, based upon their feelings, how they and you – depending on the situation – should act.
+• In various situations that come up, ask your child what they are thinking and feeling – whether at the grocery store, home, or during extracurricular activities.
+Ask them, based upon their feelings, how they should act to stay safe.

 Downloads:

-• Help your child understand that it is not safe to ever keep an Unsafe Secret, no matter who asks or tells them to keep a secret.
+• Help your child understand that it is not ever safe to keep an Unsafe Secret, no matter who asks or tells them to keep the secret.

 • Touching secrets are never safe secrets to keep.

-When your child discloses an Unsafe Secret to you:
+If your child discloses an Unsafe Secret to you, believe what they are saying and validate their feelings.

 Remember that children who feel like they can talk to their parents or caregivers about anything are much less susceptible to being victimized by a sexual predator.